semiologic/sem-external-links/readme.txt

 - Add an external link icon to outgoing links.
 You can use a class="no_icon" attribute on links to override this.
 - Open outgoing links in new windows.
 Note that this can damage your visitor's trust towards your site in that they can think your site used a pop-under.
 - Add rel=nofollow to the links.
 You can use a rel="nofollow" attribute on links to override this.
+- Add rel=nofollow to the links.
+You can use a rel="follow" attribute on links to override this.

 = Help Me! =